Why become a physical therapist?

 New for Fall 2021: Accelerated B.S. in Exercise Science - Doctor of Physical Therapy

-This accelerated degree track provides you with the necessary pre-requisites for PT school in the first three years and allows you to earn a B.S. in exercise science degree after completion of the fourth year - saving time and money!
+This accelerated degree track for Harding undergraduate students provides the necessary pre-requisites for PT school in the first three years and allows you to earn a B.S. in exercise science degree from Harding after completion of the fourth year - saving time and money!

 - Complete 45 hours of university credit with a minimum cumulative GPA of 3.5 and a minimum Science GPA of 3.3